dmitrykoro/fl-execution-framework/tests/docs/developer_guide.md

 ## Overview

-This guide helps student researchers add comprehensive tests when extending the federated learning framework.
+This guide helps student researchers add tests when extending the federated learning framework.
 Follow these patterns to maintain code quality and ensure your contributions are properly validated.

 ## 📚 Learning Path for New Researchers

-### Phase 1: Understanding Existing Tests
+### 🔍 Phase 1: Understanding Existing Tests

 **🎯 Goal**: Learn how tests work in this framework